clydebarrow/esphome-docs-hugo/content/components/ezo_pmp.md

 The `ezo_pmp` component allows you to use an Atlas Scientific Peristaltic Pump with ESPHome.
 Both the EZO-PMP ([datasheet](https://files.atlas-scientific.com/EZO_PMP_Datasheet.pdf)) and EZO-PMP-L ([datasheet](https://files.atlas-scientific.com/EZO_PMP_L_Datasheet.pdf)) are supported.
-The [I²C Bus](components/i2c#i2c) is required to be set up in your configuration for this sensor to work.
+The [I²C Bus](#i2c) is required to be set up in your configuration for this sensor to work.

 {{< note >}}
 This component will not be directly controllable in the Home Assistant front-end automatically because Home Assistant doesn't have support for pumps.
 In order to control the pump from the frontend you will need to use templates to offer access to the actions you need.
-Please see [Home Assistant Configuration](components/ezo_pmp#ezo-pmp-ha-config).
+Please see [ezo-pmp-ha-config](#ezo-pmp-ha-config).

 {{< /note >}}
 {{< img src="ezo-pmp.jpg" alt="Image" width="80.0%" class="center" >}}